Understanding the effects of potassium on your Diabetes is important because it’s a mineral that is essential for the body to work normally.

-One reason your potassium levels may go down is a change in your sodium levels.
-When sodium levels rise, potassium levels tend to go down.
+- When sodium levels rise, potassium levels tend to go down.
 That’s a good reason to gradually cut excess sodium from your diet.

 Although it may be a little boring, understanding the effects of Potassium on your Diabetes could potentially save you from losing your kidney function, requiring a kidney transplant, and perhaps even save your life.

 ➡ People with kidney conditions that impair their ability to cut potassium from their bodies may need to take less than the recommended number of milligrams.

 ➡ People taking medications for heart disease specifically diuretics or ACE inhibitors (which help relax the blood vessels), should not take potassium supplements and may need to limit their dietary intake.

 Always seek the guidance of a medical professional before using ANY supplements.

 Your level of potassium affects Diabetes, as recent studies show.